+Marie Angeletti (b.1984, France)

-Marie Angeletti b.
-1984, Marseille, France Lives and works in New York, US Marie Angeletti uses serendipity, and often creates artworks for specific situations.
-In her contribution to this show, she has taken gold metal sheeting, found in a basement in New York City, and produced a floor piece specifically assembled for ZIAN.
+Marie Angeletti uses serendipity, and often creates artworks for specific situations.
+In her contribution to this show, she has taken gold aluminum sheeting, found in a basement in New York City, and produced a floor piece specifically assembled for ZIAN.
 The work is ever-changing, overflowing with reflected light that moves with the sun as it crosses the sky.
 Each viewer's experience of the work is their own since it is attached to the particular moment in time they see it.
 She pairs this work with a fixed instant of intense light reflection captured on the brass of a tuba in a photograph, when light becomes white.

 Originally from Marseille, Marie lives and works in New York.
 In 2022, she received a scholarship from the French Institute of New York.
-Her work has been exhibited in institutions such as Musée d'Art Moderne in Paris, the Kunstverein in Cologne, the Kunsthalle in Vienna, and she will participate in the next Okayama Art Summit triennial, curated by Philippe Parreno, in September 2025.
+Her work has been exhibited in institutions such as Musée d'Art Moderne in Paris, the Kunstverein in Cologne, the Kunsthalle in Vienna, and will participate in the next Okayama Art Summit triennial, curated by Philippe Parreno, in September 2025.
 Her works are part public collections, including the Hammer Museum in Los Angeles, the Museum of Modern Art in Paris, the FRAC Nouvelle-Aquitaine MECA in Bordeaux, the FRAC Bourgogne in Dijon and the Center National des Arts Plastiques in Paris.